lowRISC/opentitan/hw/ip/kmac/doc/_index.md

 0x06  | UnexpectedModeStrength | SHA3 mode and Keccak Strength combination is not expected.
 0x07  | IncorrectFunctionName | In KMAC mode, the PREFIX has the value other than `encoded_string("KMAC")` 0x08  | SwCmdSequence | SW does not follow the guided sequence, `start` -> `process` -> {`run` ->} `done`
+0x09  | SwHashingWithoutEntropyReady | SW requests KMAC op without proper config of Entropy in KMAC.
+This error occurs if KMAC IP masking feature is enabled.
 0x80  | Sha3Control | SW may receive Sha3Control error along with `SwCmdSequence` error.
 Can be ignored.

 #### KeyNotValid (0x01)